henryleestudio/lil-black-book-full-stack/README.md

 # lil-black-book
-Keep a list of romantic interests
+A simple list of romantic interests